ToshioCP/Gtk4-tutorial/src/sec10.src.md

 ## Divide a C source file into two parts.

-When you divide C source file into several parts, each file should contain only one thing.
+When you divide C source file into several parts, each file should contain one thing.
 For example, our source has two things, the definition of TfeTextView and functions related to GtkApplication and GtkApplicationWindow.
 It is a good idea to separate them into two files, `tfetextview.c` and `tfe.c`.